 Social anxiety (or social phobia), is a continuing, and overwhelming fear of social situations that has the potential to have significant impacts on your everyday life.
 It is sadly, quite common, with five in a hundred having some degree of the phobia, being more prevalent in women.

-Now I just want to include a bit of a caveat here first - while I do have a degree in psychology, I am not a practicing psychologist, so I definitely want to advocate seeking professional help if your social anxiety is having a significant impact on your life (I have provided some great links at the end of this article).
+Now I just want to include a bit of a caveat here first - while I do have a degree in psychology, I am not a practicing psychologist, so I definitely want to advocate seeking professional help if your social anxiety is having a significant impact on your life.

 Pavlov and his dogs